You might also be interested in:

 - Go early.
 Make sure you leave your house ahead of time so that you get to the class a few minutes before the test begins.

 - Pace yourself.
-Don't work too slowly or too quickly.
-If you finish early go back and check your answers.
+If you've finished early, go back and check your answers.

 - Check your answers.
 Make sure you haven't made any simple mistakes.